Our Mission statement is:

 and hearing the amazing gospel.”

-We're currently looking for volunteers to help with transporting and sorting food donations from schools at harvest time.
-We need more volunteers at our Growing Projects where we grow food and lanscape and engage with people who have been socially isolated.
+Looking to be involved in a practical way?
+We are currently seeking a volunteer to help with some admin tasks for 6-8 hours per week.
+Also, we need more volunteers at our Growing Projects where we grow food and lanscape and engage with people who have been socially isolated.
 Our Womens Mission need crafty volunteers who can design and run creative activities on Wednesdays.
+To learn more about volunteer opportunities take a look at our 'Volunteer' page.
 If you think you can help, please fill in our volunteer application form.Volunteer Application